 These everyday heroes come from every corner of the state, representing large and small communities.
 They truly are Idaho's Brightest Stars!

-All of the nominees who meet the minimum qualifications are recognized at the annual Governor’s Brightest Star Awards ceremony.
+All of the nominees who meet the minimum qualifications are recognized at the annual Idaho's Brightest Star Awards ceremony.
 Citizen review panels traditionally assist the Governor and First Lady in identifying those who will be featured during the awards ceremony.